Get the plugin

 Creating a 2D grid

-The way the 2D grid generator works is very straightforward.
-However, remember that you can use it to create a 1D sequence by setting columns or rows to 1.
+The 2D grid generator works very straightforwardly.
+Though you can also use it to create a 1D sequence by setting the number of columns or rows to 1.

 1D sequences of size 8x1 and 1x8